Research and Sponsored Programs

-Per the general policy for re-opening research at TWU issued on May 29, some faculty human subjects studies couldresume face-to-face contact on June 15 with approval from the Vice Provost for Research and Innovation.
-Requests for resuming these faculty studies must be made to the Vice Provost for Research and Innovation using the Request Exception to Resume Face-to-Face Human Subjects Research form.
-This plan also stated on July 1 face-to-face human research studies in which Covid-19 risk can be mitigated to a minimal level may resume if a PI has modified the IRB protocol to add the risk of Covid-19 exposure to the procedures and consent form, included necessary safety measures, and re-consented new or continuing participants.
+As of August 3, 2020, face-to-face human research studies in which Covid-19 risk can be mitigated to a minimal level may resume if a PI has modified the IRB protocol to add the risk of Covid-19 exposure to the procedures and consent form, included necessary safety measures, and re-consented new or continuing participants.
 A guidance for minimizing the risk of exposure to COVID-19 in human subjects research can be found here.
 Studies where the Covid-19 risks cannot be mitigated, or are not modified to address risks associated with Covid-19, cannot resume face-to-face procedures at this time.
-Please note that the date for resuming these studies is currently set at August 3 unless the Except Request Form (see above) is submitted and approved but that this date is subject to change based on the current COVID-19 situation.
+This guidance is in effect for all TWU campuses, Denton, Dallas, and Houston.